-It should also be noted that the cage size isn’t always congruent throughout the vehicle.
+It should also be noted that the size of Polaris RZR roll bars and cross members aren't always congruent throughout.
 For example, while the Polaris RZR 900 has a 1.75-inch roll cage, the horizontal tube behind the seats is only 1.5 inches.

-In addition to the size of the roll bars, it is also helpful to know the size of the hardware used to secure cage connections.
+In addition to the size of the Polaris RZR roll bars, it is also helpful to know the size of the hardware used to secure the connection between bars.
 For example, 3/8-inch standard thread bolts are used in the rear ROPS extension housing for any 16+ 900S or 1000S RZR.
 In many cases, paint will prevent you from easily threading bolts.
-If this is the case, you might have to tap the hole so that it accepts the bolt thread.
+If this is the case, you might have to tap the hole beforehand so that it accepts the bolt thread.

 Aftermarket Polaris RZR Cage Sizes

-Although there are a variety of possible sizes for custom and aftermarket Polaris RZR cages, most use either .095-inch or .120-inch tubing.
-The wall thickness of a factory RZR cage is only .065 inches, so aftermarket RZR rollover protection structures (ROPS) are generally heavier than OEM cages.
+Although there are a variety of possible sizes for custom and aftermarket Polaris RZR roll cages, most use either .095-inch or .120-inch tubing.
+The wall thickness of a factory RZR roll cage is only .065 inches, so aftermarket RZR rollover protection structures (ROPS) are generally heavier than OEM RZR cages.

 As we mentioned earlier, many aftermarket Polaris RZR cages are made from DOM (drawn-over-mandrel) tubing.
 However, such electrical-resistance-welded (ERW) tubing is far from popular among racing organizations, and many riders would argue that sewer pipe should only be used for sewers, and the good stuff should be used when your life's on the line.

 One problem with factory Polaris RZR cages is that they are bolted together using thin-walled tubing with no supports.
-Sure they can take a good shot in the A pillar, but roll them once and they’ll crumble, usually breaking in the main frame section.
-Unfortunately, most OEM cages barely meet defined legal specs, and they are designed to absorb impacts by crumpling up and deforming.
+Sure they can take a good shot in the A-pillar, but roll them once and they’ll crumple, usually breaking in the main frame section.
+Unfortunately, most OEM Polaris Rzr cages barely meet defined legal specs, and they are designed to absorb impacts by crumpling up and deforming.

-Whether you have the stock Polaris RZR cage, an aftermarket Polaris RZR cage, or a custom-built Polaris RZR cage, knowing the size and weight dimensions of your ROPS is helpful for a number of reasons.
+Whether you have the stock Polaris RZR roll cage, an aftermarket Polaris RZR roll cage, or a custom-built Polaris RZR cage, knowing the size and weight dimensions of your ROPS is helpful for a number of reasons.
 If your cage is heavy, for example, you might want to adjust your suspension to be stiffer.
-If your cage isn’t stock, you might find it difficult to find windshields, doors, mirrors, or cage mounts that fit properly.
-Whatever the case may be, the more info you have about your cage, the better you'll be.
+If your cage isn’t stock, you might experience difficulties finding windshields, doors, mirrors, and cage mounts that fit properly.
+Whatever the case may be, the more info you have about your cage, the better you'll be!